yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2020/index.md

 ### Part 1 - Input Rewrite

 Let's start with the biggest change.
 One of yuzu's weakest aspects was its input support.
 It was riddled with bugs, not very intuitive, and lacked several critical features.
-Earlier this year, [jroweboy](https://github.com/jroweboy) and [Rei](https://github.com/Its-Rei) decided to start working on what would end up a complete rewrite of the input UI and its internal workings, dubbed Project Aphrodite.
+Earlier this year, [jroweboy](https://github.com/jroweboy) and [Rei](https://github.com/Its-Rei) decided to start working on what would end up a complete rewrite of the input UI and its internal workings, dubbed `Project Aphrodite`.

 {{< imgs
     "./oldinput.png| Never gonna give you up"